 Step 1: Choose the appropriate tool according to the image style.
 For example, the lemon photo has two distinct colors; yellow and white.
 Hence, it will work best with the magic wand tool.

-Step 2: Click on the lemon, and the dotted line will automatically fit in the edge of the lemon.
-In the case that the selection is not accurate, you can change it by adjusting the upper threshold.
+Step 2: Click on the blank space, and the dotted line will automatically fit in the edge of the lemon.
+If the selection is not accurate, you can change it by adjusting the upper threshold.

 Step 3: If there is something wrong, you can adjust it by holding down Shift and Alt keys and use “Tolerance” at the top.
 If you want to decrease the selection, hold “Alt” and click on the selection.
 However, if you want to increase the selection, hold “Shift” and click on the selection.
 This will help extend the selection.